docker

 Set the MAX_LOGIN_ATTEMPTS environment variable to set the maximum number of failed login attempts before sign in is blocked (default: 20).

 A minimum password length of 8 with no other constraints is set by default.
-Optional password complexity constraints can be set using the following config options:
+Optional password complexity constraints can be set using the following options:

 "config": {